wcshin-git/wcshin-git.github.io/about.md

 permalink: /about/
 ---

-I completed my M.Sc. in Graduate School of AI at KAIST.
+I earned my M.Sc. from the Graduate School of AI at KAIST, where I had the privilege of being advised by Prof. [Edward Choi](https://mp2893.com/).
-I am fortunate to have Prof. [Edward Choi](https://mp2893.com/) as my advisor.

 GitHub:
 [wcshin-git][github]